Felicious/Boba-Bill-2/progression-of-proj.md

 - Begin reading beginner CSS for transitional animations (:
 - Determine what needs to be styled next: how to display transaction, buttons, expand/collapse buttons.
 Wonder if u can over-design a button LOL

+### 2/27/21 Sat

+- Derrick showed me some [pretty checkboxes](https://tailwindui.com/components/application-ui/forms/form-layouts) and I tried to copy them by inspecting the CSS

+## Week 9 (2/28 ~ 3/6)

+### 2/28/21 Sun

+- add id attribute to transaction
+- outline `editTransaction` function, but not implement it yet
+- add more intuitive UX: pressing "edit" the second time also closes edit tab

+### 2/29/21 Mon

+- attempted and failed to reverse engineer css animation of moving bottom border line of a text input down during focus